Elia Kazan: Personal life and death

 Kazan was married three times.
 His first wife was playwright Molly Day Thacher.
 They were married from 1932 until her death in 1963; this marriage produced two daughters and two sons, including screenwriter Nicholas Kazan.
+Molly became an especially bitter anti-communist.
+Film critic Leo Braudy contends that it was Molly who was the principal author of the April 1952 New York Times ad that further estranged Kazan from the Hollywood community.

 His second marriage, to the actress Barbara Loden, lasted from 1967 until her death in 1980, and produced one son.
-His marriage, in 1982, to Frances Rudge continued until his death, in 2003, aged 94.

-In the early 1930s, Kazan and his wife moved into an 1885 farmhouse in Sandy Hook, Connecticut where they raised their four children.
-They continued to use the property as a summer and weekend retreat until 1998 when the property was put up for sale.

-In 1978, the U.S. government paid for Kazan and his family to travel to Kazan's birthplace where many of his films were to be shown.
+His marriage, in 1982, to Frances Rudge continued until his death in 2003.
+In the early 1930s, Kazan and Molly moved into an 1885 farmhouse in Sandy Hook, Connecticut, where they raised their four children.
+The family continued to use the property as a summer and weekend retreat until 1998 when the property was put up for sale.
+In 1978, the U.S. government paid for Kazan and his family to travel to his birthplace where many of his films were to be shown.
 During a speech in Athens, he discussed his films and his personal and business life in the U.S., along with the messages he tried to convey:

-He also offered his opinions about the role of the U.S. as a world model for democracy:
+Kazan also offered his opinions about the role of the U.S. as a world model for democracy:

-Kazan died from natural causes in his Manhattan apartment, September 28, 2003, aged 94.
+Kazan died from natural causes in his Manhattan apartment on September 28, 2003, aged 94.

+Sexual assault allegation

+In 2017, Carol Drinkwater accused Kazan of sexual harassment and attempted rape in 1975 when she was under consideration for a part in Kazan's film The Last Tycoon.